Ask Jeeves went live last month with a beta program that allows paid inclusion into the Teoma index.

 How Ask Jeeves Works

-Explains how Teoma results are integrated into Ask Jeeves results.
+Explains how Teoma results are integrated into Ask Jeeves results, for Search Engine Watch members.
 The "Teoma Results" section has links to recent articles about how the Teoma service gathers listings and ranks them.

 More About Link Analysis